Alex1100/Amazon-Front-end-Engineer-Interview-prep/Web_Performance/README.md

 7. Update Elements in Batch
 8. Limit the affected elements
-9. Recognize that smoothness compromises performance 10.Analyze repaint issues withbrowser tools
+9. Recognize that smoothness compromises performance 10.Analyze repaint issues with browser tools

 ## Differences between the browser layout, compositing and painting:
 * **Layout:** Browser will determine how much space each element takes up and where to place it.